-Postage StampNaminara has four types of postage stamps featuring Naminara’s national flag, the island’s autumn foliage as well as images of winter and summer and these are on sale at the Tourism Bureau and Whatever Center.
+Postage StampNaminara has four types of postage stamps featuring Naminara’s national flag, the island’s autumn foliage as well as images of winter and summer and these are on sale at the Tourism Bureau and MICE Center.

 Naminara Republic National Brands